alinasoy/Diwali-sales-analysis/README.md

 ##
 Firstly I have to import libraries such as pandas, NumPy, matplotlib and seaborn in jupyter notebook
 ## Data Cleaning
+To check the datatype of each column we are going to use df.info() [we have load our csv file in df] df.info() show the information such as column name, datatype, non-null count of rows, etc To delete any useless columns we run command df.drop([‘C1’,’C2'], axis=1, inplace=True)……….axis=1 is used for total row and inplace=True used for saving the changes

+After removal of useless columns, we have the raw data file but it is uncleaned and contains null values.
+To check that null values we have to run code using pandas as pd.isnull(df).sum() When any row has null values then to eliminate such null values we call command of pd.dropna(inplace=True)

+If we want to find min, max, avg, total, standard deviation, 25%, 50%, 75% etc we use df.describe()

+Now after cleaning data its time to analyze data So now we are going for
 # Exploratory Data Analysis (EDA)
 ## Gender
 ![Screenshot 2024-03-14 102455](https://github.com/alinasoy/Diwali-sales-analysis/assets/127585848/0869d335-cff6-4a9e-be46-07b90588031c)